alovajs/alovajs.github.io/tutorial/client/strategy/use-fetcher.md

 :::warning Notes

-useFetcher only updates the cache after the request is completed, and if this Method is foundIf the instance has been requested using useHook before, the `data` state created by this useHook will also be updated to ensure that the page data is consistent.
-This is the guarantee that `useFetcher` is used to update views across modules/components.
+`useFetcher` updates the cache only after the request completes, and if that Method instance was previously used by a hook, the `data` state created by that hook is also updated to keep the page data consistent.
+This is what makes `useFetcher` reliable for updating views across modules or components.

 :::